prabago/refarch-caseinc-app/docs/run-minikube.md

 # Run on Minikube

-We are presenting a short summary on how to run this application on minikube.
+We are presenting here a short summary on how to run this application on [minikube](https://github.com/kubernetes/minikube).

 ## Pre-requisites
 * minikube is installed and running on your computer